 Yes and no. Except for my failure on day 27, I managed to not ejaculate until day 100, which was yesterday.
 Given that this was the hardest willpower challenge I have ever done (and I have done many), I could say that I succeeded and that I am proud of myself.
 In reality, however, things are more complex.

 I did some stuff during the challenge that I am not proud of.
 Porn is a big one.
-During the last 40 days, there were two weeks where I watched a lot of porn.
+During the last 40 days, there was a week where I watched porn.
 In particular, I heard about Chaturbate and got hooked.

 My excuse was that this would be a good way to take my challenge to the next level.
 As if it weren’t already tough enough!
 I told myself that I would strengthen my Will even more if I practiced orgasm control while facing temptation, instead of running away from it.
 But what did actually happen?
 Well, I fell into a pleasure trap and started edging (masturbating without ejaculating).

 Thankfully, I had a lot of other stuff to do, so I did not waste alarming amounts of time.
-Still, it took me almost two weeks until I could keep the site blocked on my laptop for good.
+Still, it took me a week until I could keep the site blocked on my laptop for good.
 And I shall never unblock it again, for the sexual enticement there is just too demonic.

 Another thing I am not proud of is that instead of letting my sexual arousal dissipate through mindfulness exercises, which never worked past the duration of the exercise, I constantly had to distract myself from it.
 That’s the blunt secret behind my partial victory.